 Click here for a printable version of the Faculty Housing Program (PDF)

 Rollins College maintains a limited number of townhomes that are used to provide rental accommodations for full-time, tenure-track faculty members, short-term VAS appointments, and based upon availability, extends to transitioning senior staff members.
 The primary function of the college real estate holding is to provide housing for new transitioning personnel, thus facilitating their involvement with and accessibility to students and colleagues on campus and participation in community events.
 Transition from college-owned housing into private rentals or home ownership is encouraged within one to three years, in which tenancy is limited to three years.
-Tenants are primarily granted by the Dean of Arts and Sciences and policy changes are approved and reviewed by the Vice President and Provost.
+Tenancy is recommended by the Deans of Arts and Sciences (A&S), College of Professional Studies (CPS), or the crummer Graduate School of Business and policy changes are approved and reviewed by the Vice President for Academic Affairs and Provost.

-Only regular full-time, tenure-track faculty (A&S and Crummer) and short-term VAS appointments are eligible for the Faculty Housing Program.
+Only regular full-time, tenure-track faculty (A&S, CPS, and Crummer) and short-term visitors are eligible for the Faculty Housing Program.
 Eligibility is extended to senior staff members during transitional periods for placement in college-owned housing, to the extent available.

 Terms of Occupancy